 A small amount of bait works better and prevents licking and nibbling which at times will not set off the trigger.
 For meat or cheese people have tried securing the bait with a piece of dental floss to prevent “stealing” the bait.
 Mice are crafty, and they are known to steal the bait without setting off the trigger.

-Bar And Clam Trap Placement?
+How To Place Bar And Clam Traps?

 This is critical, and these traps should only be placed around areas of activity and close to the walls and structure where you are seeing feeding, droppings or rub marks.

 The direction of the trap is also important.
 Make sure to place the baited end next to the wall so the rodent following the normal path against the wall will not have to detour around the trap.